Let’s Compare These High-Potential Canadian Growth ETFs

 Unlike funds that pay a regular income, growth ETFs are weighted towards sectors and stocks that possess the potential for higher-than-average returns.

 Generally, the approach with growth ETFs involves targeting companies that are expected to grow at an above-average rate compared to their industry peers.
-These growth stocks are often from the tech sector, which is poised for innovation and expansion.
+These growth stocks are often from the tech sector, but can be broadly diversified as well.

 A key benefit of holding growth ETFs is the diversification they offer.
 Instead of purchasing individual stocks, investing in a growth ETF provides exposure to a basket of growth-oriented stocks.